-In our first lecture, you probably noticed that I used the word "poem" a number of times interspersed with the word "Psalms" and even spoke about Biblical poets.
-All right, that's a big question these days, probably for the past twenty-five years.
-There has been debate whether there really is poetry going on in the Bible, and because I think that has very large implications for the way we read the psalms as well as other poetic passages, I'd like to discuss that for a little bit and talk about, first of all, what do we mean by poetry?
+In our first lecture, you probably noticed that I used the word poem a number of times interspersed with the word psalm and even spoke about biblical poets.

+That's a big question these days.
+Probably for the past 25 years, there's been a debate going on about whether or not there really is poetry in the Bible.
+And because I think that has very large implications for the way that we read the Psalms, as well as other poetic passages, I'd like to discuss that for a little bit and talk about, first of all, what we mean by poetry?
 And secondly, are the Psalms and other biblical passages really poetic?
-And finally ask what are some implications of that.

-So, our first question is: what is poetry?
+And then finally, ask what are some implications of that?
+So, first question, what is poetry?
 Well, you can define it in about as many ways as you find writers.

-Robert Frost said, for example, "The good reader of a great poem knows the instant that he has read it that he has take an immortal wound, that he will never recover."
-Emily Dickinson said, "You ask me 'What is a poem?'
-Or 'How do I know it is poetry?'
-I answer that if I feel as if the top of my head had been removed or I had been so cold no fire can warm me, I know that is poetry.
-Is there any other way?"
-There were many other definitions like that, which you noticed, put the emphasis on the effect that the poem has on the reader.
-That's one approach to defining "poem," if it makes me feel like a poem, then it's a poem.
+Robert Frost said, for example, the good reader of a great poem knows the instant he has read it, that he has taken an immortal wound that he will never recover.
+Emily Dickinson said you ask me what is a poem or how do I know that it's poetry?
+I answer that if I feel as if the top of my head had been removed, or if I were so cold that no fire could warm me, I know that is poetry.
+Is there any other way?
+And there are lots of other definitions like that, which you notice put the emphasis on the effect that the poem or the text has on the reader.

+That's kind of one approach to defining a poem.
+It makes me feel like it's a poem, then it's a poem.
 A second way of defining it is by asking about the author's intent.

-So we read some poems, I think more commonly in modern poetry, probably since the time of the New Criticism, T.S.
-Eliot, the first to second World War.
-They just seem to be prose that has been rearranged so it looks a little different on the page.
+So, we read some poems, I think more commonly in modern poetry, probably since the time of the new criticism, T.S.
+Eliot, since the Second, since the First World War.
+And they just seem to be prose that has been rearranged.
+So it looks a little different on the page.

 In fact, there's a famous baseball announcer.
-I'm from New England, so I don't cheer for the Yankees, but the Red Sox are more of my speed.
-Phil Rizzuto was a play commentator for the New York Yankees, and ten years ago, two men took the transcripts of his play-by-play commentary and snipped out little sections and rearranged it on a page and sold it as a book of poetry.
-Now, Phil Rizzuto was not speaking in poetry.
-He had no intentions of creating poems or being a poet or anything else.
-And so the question is:
+I'm from New England, so I don't cheer for the Yankees.
+But the Red Sox are more my speed.

+But Phil Rizzuto was a commentator, a play commentator for the New York Yankees.
+And about 10 years ago, two men took the transcripts of his play-by-play commentary, snipped out little sections rearranged it on the page, and sold it as a book of poetry.
+Now, Phil Rizzuto was not speaking in poetry, he had no intention of creating poems or being a poet or anything else.